glampert/reverse-engineering-darkstone/README.md

 ## Directory structure / dependencies

 The `src/` directory contains the source code for the tools and necessary dependencies, including third-party code.
-Files of interest are: `mtf.h/.c` and `o3d.h/.c`.
+Files of interest are `mtf.h/.c` and `o3d.h/.c`.

 The `shaders/` directory contains the GLSL shaders used by `o3d_viewer`.